-- Mid-range – Krusty Hostel B&B: Dan and I really enjoyed our time here, we stayed for a month!
+- Budget – Krusty Hostel B&B: Beck and I really enjoyed our time here.
 Krusty Hostel B&B is one of the most highly-rated places to stay in Huaraz.
-The private rooms with private bathrooms are clean and cosy.
+The private rooms are nice and cosy.
 Also, the hostel features a large shared kitchen, which includes a free breakfast.
 Plus, the Wifi is very good.
-They can also help organise your Huayhuash and Santa Cruz treks if you like.

-- Luxury – Cordillera Hotel: this is probably the best hotel in Huaraz.
-Cordillera Hotel is truly an excellent place to stay.
-Its rooms have modern facilities and offer a great deal of comfort for the weary hiker.
+- Luxury – Cordillera Hotel: this is likely the best hotel in Huaraz.
+Cordillera Hotel is an excellent place to stay.
+It has lovely rooms and modern facilities.
 You’d be hard-pressed to find a better place to stay in the area.

-You’d be crazy to travel to Peru without travel insurance, especially when you’re doing high-altitude treks in Huaraz, like Laguna 69.
-We recommend World Nomads as a dependable and trustworthy provider who covers trekking at high altitudes.
+It’d be risky to travel around Peru without travel insurance, especially when you’re doing high-altitude treks in Huaraz, like Laguna 69.

 Hiking Essentials For Laguna 69, Huaraz, Peru

-When hiking to Laguna 69 in Peru, you should also take lunch, snacks, water, sunglasses, sunscreen and a hat.
+These are our hiking essentials for Laguna 69 in Peru.
+You should also take lunch, snacks, water, sunglasses, sunscreen and a hat.

 Tips For Hiking Laguna 69, Peru